Katie Fitch: Series 4

-Thomas gets locked in the bathroom as Katie's having a bath.
+Katie decides to take a bath, and Thomas accidentally locks himself in the room, not knowing Katie is in there.
 Katie wants to make sure she's still attractive, and they start to kiss.
-They stop kissing, and Katie asks him if he thinks she is a bitch, because she feels like many people see her that way.
+Katie asks him if he thinks she is a bitch, because she feels like many people see her that way.
 However, Thomas tells her that she is honest, even if it hurts people to hear it.
-Katie then tells Thomas the reason for her insecurity (her not being able to have children) and asks him if he think boys will still want to marry her, even if she can't give them children.
-Thomas replies that any man would be lucky to have her.
 This event causes Katie to feel better about herself, and she decides to help reunite Thomas and Pandora to make him happy too.
-Fresh from her bath, Katie finds Emily huddled on a mattress on the floor and comforts her.
-The Fitch family return to their old home to collect Jenna.
-Katie goes in first and tells her she can't have children.
-Katie tells her she's not going to ever be the same as her mother and she wants her mother to love her no matter what.
+The Fitch family return to their old home to collect Jenna, and Katie tells her she can't have children and that she wants her mother to love her no matter what.
 She tells her mother to stop pushing them away; her mother takes Katie's advice thus reuniting the family.